 Kafka Topic Partition

 Apache Kafka’s single biggest advantage is its ability to scale.
-If Kafka Topics were constrained on a single Machine or on a single Cluster, it would pretty much become its biggest hindrance to scale.
+If Kafka Topics were constrained to a single Machine or Cluster, this would be its biggest hindrance to scaling.
 Luckily, Apache Kafka has a solution for this.

 Apache Kafka divides Topics into several Partitions.
 For better understanding, you can imagine Kafka Topic as a giant set and Kafka Partitions to be smaller subsets of Records that are owned by Kafka Topics.
 Each Record holds a unique sequential identifier called the Offset, which gets assigned incrementally by Apache Kafka.
 This helps Kafka Partition to work as a single log entry, which gets written in append-only mode.